 To be the community leader in delivering complete healthcare services to our pediatric and adolescent patients in a medical home environment, utilizing all appropriate & available medical and social services.

 Offices open at 8 a.m., Monday through Saturday.

 Patients are scheduled by appointment.

-Watch for special posts in our Breaking News Section & at the top of this home Page for holiday hours adjustments
+SVPAM observes the following holidays and will be closed on: New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving and the day after Thanksgiving, Christmas Day.
+We typically close early the day before each holiday.
+Watch for special posts in our Breaking News Section & at the top of this home Page for those holiday hours adjustments.

 See the "About Us" tab for information on our walk-in hours for sick patients